 Scotland's great opportunity

-A new industry is taking shape – and Scotland has the opportunity to play a role in it.
+A new industry is taking shape – and Scotland has the opportunity to play a key role in it.

 But the UK has no satellite launch facilities of its own – a striking gap for a country with such a global presence in the satellite sector.
 UK satellites have to be sent to other countries to piggyback on their launch systems.
+The UK Government has now targeted as a priority the establishment of a UK spaceport by 2018.

 An operational spaceport would provide the whole of the UK, and indeed European neighbours as well, with a key piece of infrastructure for the aerospace industry.